How to Create a Marketing Plan for Your Home Business

 - Gives clarity about who your market is.
 It's easier to find clients and customers if you know who they are.

 - Provides focus and direction.
-Email, social media, advertising, guest blogging, direct mail, publicity, and on and on.
+Your choices for marketing are vast including email, social media, advertising, guest blogging, direct mail, publicity, and on and on.
 With so many marketing choices, you need a plan for determining the best course of action for your business.

 How to Create Your Marketing Plan